onzfonz/comp227/src/content/3/en/part3c.md

 #### 3.14: Phonebook database, step2

-Change the backend so that new numbers are <i>saved to the database</i>.
+Change the backend so that new numbers are **saved to the database**.
 Verify that your frontend still works after the changes.

 At this point, you can choose to simply allow users to create all phonebook entries.